DennisD2/tomorrow/src/morrow/sa9054-info.md

 ```

 So amplitude and frequency seems to be retrieved correctly!

 ## Ongoing work

 What I have:

-- A web page that can display 1024 point traces with 40 frames per second, written in JavaScript, using protl.ly and WebSockets.
-This page can be displayed in any Browser.
+- A web page that can display 1024 point traces with 40 frames per second, written in JavaScript, using HTML5 Canvas and WebSockets.
+This page can be displayed in any Web Browser.

 - A WebSockets server application that calls via TCP IP the "instrument server".
-The WebSockets server can be accessed by any WebSockets client like Browsers.
-Sub project is named vxi-ws-server
+The WebSockets server can be accessed by any WebSockets client like Web Browsers.
+Sub project is named vxi-ws-server.

 - A TCP/IP server to be run on the VXI controller.
 This server
 calls the device, gets the trace data and allows a calling client to retrieve the trace data.
-This project is called instr-server
+This project is called instr-server.
 instr-server is called by vxi-ws-server.

 In tests without the spectrum analyzer, I was able to produce 1024-point samples in the instr-server and to transfer and display them with a 40 frames per second framerate at the browser.
 So the chain of two servers and the web browser are not slowing down the display of analyzer data.

-Topic for ongoing work:
+##Topic for ongoing work:

-- The code fails currently because the analyzer can not cope with 40 calls per seconds.
-I have to fix that.

-Make JavaScript frontend that accesses the device via TCP / Web Sockets.
+Improve JavaScript frontend that accesses the device via TCP / Web Sockets.

 cmake -DCMAKE_C_COMPILER=/usr/local/pa11_32/bin/gcc